matheswarwan/sfmc-search-in-all-de/README.md

 Search for a text string in all available Data Extensions and fields of type text

 ## How to use?
-1. Set the string to search in variable searchString
+1. deploy api.html as code snippet and get the url
-2. Update the url value in html
-3. Deploy the code & api in a landing page
+2. Update the url value in index.html and deloy this as a landing page
-4. Open the landing page
+3. Open the landing page and search for a string

     Note: These DEs will not be searched.
 Part of function - isValidDEToSearch.